moizayub1255/MERN-CAR-2/README.md

 # 🧠 RarCental – Where you can find your CARS

-**RarCental** is a full-stack web platform where admins can list cars for rent, and users can browse, view details, and book their dream ride in just a few clicks.
-Whether you need a ride for a day or a weekend getaway — RarCental’s got your back bumper-to-bumper.
+<p>**RarCental** is a full-stack web platform where admins can list cars for rent, and users can browse, view details, and book their dream ride in just a few clicks.
+Whether you need a ride for a day or a weekend getaway — RarCental’s got your back bumper-to-bumper.</p>

 ---

 ## 🌟 Features